 Topic: Identifying and Mitigating RF Interference for Cell Phones, Aircraft Carriers, and Everything in Between Presenter: Matt Miller, EMA Co-Owner and Principal RF Engineer II Abstract: Radio Frequency (RF) systems represent one of the most critical technology areas today.
 Without RF systems, all types of vehicles cannot navigate, communication cannot occur, advanced weapons cannot hit […]

-Topic: GPU-Accelertaed Ray Tracing for Radiation Dose Mapping Presenter: Colin Brennan, EMA Scientist II Abstract: A core problem in radiation hardening analysis is the prediction of cumulative ionizing dose in electronics while exposed to the space environment.
+Topic: GPU-Accelerated Ray Tracing for Radiation Dose Mapping Presenter: Colin Brennan, EMA Scientist II Abstract: A core problem in radiation hardening analysis is the prediction of cumulative ionizing dose in electronics while exposed to the space environment.
 The most common techniques for modeling this problem rely on either Monte Carlo particle transport, or ray-tracing sector […]

 Topic: Kinetic Theory of Plasma Discharges and its Simulation Capabilities Presenter: Jacob Johnson, EMA Scientist II Abstract: The ability to simulate discharges has long been of interest, particularly to the circuit breaker and switch gear industries.
 Over the years, the breakdown of air has been heavily studied along with commonly used gases such as sulfur […]